hard-software-au/juLinear.jl/docs/src/LpRevisedSimplex.md

-# `lp_revised_simplex` Module
+# `LpRevisedSimplex` Module

-The `lp_revised_simplex` module provides an implementation of the revised simplex method for solving linear programming (LP) problems.
+The `LpRevisedSimplex` module provides an implementation of the revised simplex method for solving linear programming (LP) problems.

 ## Functions

-### `revised_simplex`
+### `RevisedSimplex`

 ```@docs
-lp_revised_simplex.revised_simplex
+LpRevisedSimplex.revised_simplex
 ```

-The `revised_simplex` function solves a linear programming problem using the revised simplex method.
+The `RevisedSimplex` function solves a linear programming problem using the revised simplex method.
 It takes an `LPProblem` struct as input, converts it to standard form, and iteratively finds the optimal solution using the simplex algorithm.

 ### Arguments